Vvkmnn/vim-vyper/README.md

 Syntax files for [Vyper](https://github.com/ethereum/vyper), an experimental, Pythonic contract-oriented programming language for Ethereum.

-**Warning**: This is alpha software documentating alpha software.
+**Warning**: This is alpha software documentating alpha software, and is still largely broken.
 User discretion is advised.

 ## Installation